ONLINE HELP

 To insert a bookmark:

-1. Click at the position where the bookmark must be inserted.
+1. Click at the position where you want to insert the bookmark.

 2. Click "Bookmark".